Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: Appendix

-\begin{APPENDIX}{A continuous-time formulation of the FRCVP problem} The FRCVP problem has a continuous-time formulation developed in \citep{luo2020-route-then-sched-vehicle-platn}.
+The FRCVP problem has a continuous-time formulation developed in \cite{luo2020-route-then-sched-vehicle-platn}.
 The formulation is given in \eqref{opt:cont_time} and the definition of notations used in the formulation is provided in Table~\ref{tab:cont_time}.
 Note that we assume the order of vehicles in a platoon does not affect its fuel saving.
 In the continuous-time formulation, all vehicles are labeled with positive integers and we only allow a vehicle with a greater index to follow a vehicle with a smaller index as a convetion.
 (See the definition of the decision variable $f_{u,v,i,j}$ in Table~\ref{tab:cont_time}.)

 where the $M$ in constraints \eqref{eqn:CT_5} and \eqref{eqn:CT_6} is a big-M coefficient satisfying $-M\le t_{u,i}-t_{v,i}\le M$ for all $(i,j)\in\cup_v\cR_v$, $u,v\in\cV_{i,j}$ with $u>v$ and any feasible values of $t_{u,i}$ and $t_{v,i}$.